Category: Personnel Covered Individuals: All CEI Employees Approved: 2023-02-28

-2.2 Telecommute: A flexible work arrangement that allows an employee to perform his/her usual job duties in an alternate work location for part or all of his/her regular work schedule.
+2.2 Telecommute: A flexible work arrangement, also referred to as Hybrid, that allows an employee to perform his/her usual job duties in an alternate work location for part or all of his/her regular work schedule.

 2.3 Telecommuter: A CEI employee who has been approved to work at an alternate work location on an ongoing basis.

 2.4 Hybrid Telecommuter: A CEI employee who has been approved for a blend of work to be performed at a CEI facility and remotely during any given work week.